 The middle class is largely driven by conformity, and conformity is mostly a by-product of groupthink.
-This is the exact opposite of breaking free, finding yourself, and building a better mousetrap – which we can loosely think of as the mark that you leave on the world.
+This is the exact opposite of breaking free, finding yourself, and building a better mousetrap.
+We can loosely think of that as the mark that you leave on the world.

 - Owning a house in the suburbs.
 More any other factor, this is typically the most common trait associated with the middle class.
 It is largely considered to be a necessity.